proversity-org/jupyter-server/README.md

 is then placed in a file for the Docker build process to use.

-It is anticipated that this could be removed eventually once AWS supports the Docker --build-arg flag in Dockerrun.aws.json (v1 & v2) configrations.
+It is anticipated that this could be removed eventually once AWS supports the Docker --build-arg flag in Dockerrun.aws.json (v1 & v2) configurations.

 #### 02_eb_files.config
 This ebextension is a post-deployment hook that is executed after the Docker